 will give your child a physical exam.
 Your child may also need tests.
 They may include:

 Virus cultures.
-The provider will take samples of stool, and fluid samples from the throat.
-Viruses
+The provider will take poop samples.
+They will also take fluid samples from the throat.

 Blood test.
 This is done to check for polio antibodies.

 Spinal tap (lumbar puncture).
 The provider puts a needle into the lower back, into the spinal canal.
 This is the